Organic thiocyanates

 Phenyl thiocyanate and phenyl isothiocyanate are isomers.

 Organic thiocyanates are organic compounds containing the functional group RSCN. the organic group is attached to sulfur: R−S−C≡N has a S–C single bond and a C≡N triple bond.

 Organic thiocyanates are valued building blocks.
 They allow to access efficiently various sulfur containing functional groups and scaffolds.

 Synthesis

-Several synthesis routes exist, the most common being the reaction between alkyl halides and alkali thiocyanate in aqueous media.
+Several routes synthesize thiocyanates, the most common being the reaction between alkyl halides and alkali thiocyanate in aqueous media.
 Illustrative is the preparation of isopropyl thiocyanate by treatment of isopropyl bromide with sodium thiocyanate in boiling ethanol.
 The main complication with this route is the competing formation of alkyisothiocyanates.
 "SN1-type" substrates (e.g., benzyl halides) tend to give the isothiocyanate derivatives.

 Some organic thiocyanates are generated by cyanation of some organosulfur compounds.
-Sulfenyl thiosulfates (RSSO_{3}^{−}) react with alkali metal cyanides to give thiocyanates with displacement of sulfite.
+Organyl thiosulfates (RSSO_{3}^{−}) react with alkali metal cyanides to give thiocyanates with displacement of sulfite.
 This approach has been applied to allyl thiocyanate: